Last Updated on by

 For those of us in winter, the Blue Hour comes early.
 Take a camera and tripod to work and there is a good chance that by the time you leave for home the Blue Hour will be about to get going in earnest.

 Those of you working in cities, will have a plethora of photographic opportunities just outside your door ranging from beautiful architecture old and new through multi colored neon lights and brightly lit buses whizzing commuters home.
 Its a great time to take photos.

-Beat the blues with the blue hour by Jimmy McIntyre – Editor HDR One Magazine, on Flickr
+Jimmy McIntyre – Editor HDR One Magazine, on Flickr

 Explore the Local Wildlife

 Whilst you may not live in the Serengeti, you own neighborhood is still likely to have some beautiful wildlife.
 Read up a little of what to expect in your area, pack a long lens and thermos of tea or coffee and go on a local wildlife hunt.
 Wildlife photography is a game of patience, so understanding your local critters' behavioural habits will help you find them and capture them in their glory.
 As a long term project you could even tie this in with the seasons project, showing wildlife through the year in one location.

 This one is for the bold or those who wish to conquer their fear of shooting strangers.
 Everywhere you go people are incredibly diverse and interesting.
 Be it their faces, their fashion or some eccentric trait that defines them, strangers make for interesting but tricky subjects.